ppintosilva/flows-db/README.md

 ## Create the database
 ### (if psql is available in host machine)

-psql -h localhost -U admin123 -f scripts/create_db.sql
+psql -h localhost -U $USERNAME -f scripts/create_db.sql

 ## Populate the database
 make populate